MicrosoftDocs/PowerShell-Docs/wmf/5.1/install-configure.md

 ## Install WMF 5.1 for Windows Server 2008 R2 and Windows 7

+> [!NOTE]
-> **Note:** Installation instructions for Windows Server 2008 R2 and Windows 7 have changed, and differ from the instructions for the other packages.
+> Installation instructions for Windows Server 2008 R2 and Windows 7 have changed, and differ from the instructions for the other packages.
 Installation instructions for Windows Server 2012 R2, Windows Server 2012, and Windows 8.1 are below.